Saint Paul’s Beer History

 Minnesota Beer Day offers an opportunity for camaraderie across the industry and the state—a day for beer lovers everywhere to go out, celebrate, and support their local taproom, brewpubs, bars, restaurants, and liquor stores.Bob Galligan, the Director of Government and Industry Relations at the Minnesota Craft Brewers Guild.

-Saint Paul's robust beer history is all the more surprising when you consider the enforcement of Prohibition was penned here.
+Saint Paul's beer history is rooted in the city's German heritage and its role as a significant brewing hub in the United States.
+The city's robust beer history is all the more surprising when you consider the enforcement of Prohibition was penned here.
 In 1919, Senator Andrew Volstead wrote the Eighteenth Amendment in his offices located in what is now the Landmark Center.
 The United States Congress passed the amendment after Woodrow Wilson vetoed it.
-Learn more about prohibition's roots in Saint Paul on a tour of the Landmark Center.
+Learn more about prohibition-era history and more on one of many Saint Paul historic tours.